 STAINLESS STEEL CLASSES AND GRADES

 Stainless steel is not a single alloy.
-Understanding stainless steel classes and grades will help you understand where each type is best used and what for.
+Understanding stainless steel classes and grades will help you understand where each type is best used and for what fabrication.
 Stainless steel grades fall under 4 families: austenitic, ferritic, duplex, and martensitic.

 Non-magnetic when annealed with a solution